 - Toast the pine nuts.

-- Add the Kale Italia, dried cherries, toasted pine nuts, basil, salt, pepper, olive oil and lemon juice.
+- Once the orzo pasta has returned to room temperature, add it to a large bowl.
+Add the Kale Italia, dried cherries, toasted pine nuts, basil, salt, pepper, olive oil and lemon juice.
 Toss.

 - Add the feta and toss again.
+Serve and enjoy!

 Recipe inspiration found here.